romariorios/apolo/README.md

-# Apolo: make Lua launcher scripts
+# Apolo: launcher scripts in Lua

-Apolo is a library to aid the creation of Lua launcher scripts, replacing Shell scripts and Windows batch files.
+Apolo is a library to aid the creation of launcher scripts in Lua, replacing Shell scripts and Windows batch files.

 ## Introduction